andyaiken/forgesteel/to do.md

     * Show 'should be N squares' for terrain
     * Ability to add new terrain objects
 * Tactical map
-  * Allow uploaded images to be used as maps
   * Add terrain minis / overlays
+  * Move minis (and tiles, walls, zones) using a radial control
-  * Minis should be able to be hidden (not shown on player view)
+  * Minis should not be allowed to walk through walls
+  * Allow hero / monster stats to be edited

 ### Player View